Carmine Pecorelli: Career

+Osservatore Politico, Gladio and the Moro affair

 After graduating in law, Pecorelli began practising as a bankruptcy lawyer.
 Described by La Repubblica as an "anti-communist but not a fascist", he soon gravitated towards the ruling Christian Democrats (Democrazia Cristiana; DC), becoming associated in particular with the party's administrative secretary, Egidio Carenini.
 In the early 1960s Pecorelli became Minister Fiorentino Sullo's head of press service, thereby starting his career as a journalist.
 Initially writing for Nuovo Mondo d'Oggi, a political journal with such a reputation for muckraking that it was closed down by the Ministry of the Interior, in 1968 Pecorelli founded his own press agency, Osservatore Politico (OP).
 OP later became a weekly magazine specializing in political scandals, and by the late 1970s, it had published many first-hand stories that Pecorelli was able to obtain through his numerous contacts in the government, including those in the secret services.
 Pecorelli publicly acknowledged that his best pieces were often those which had not been published due to agreements with the subjects involved, most of whom preferred to pay hefty sums of money to ensure his silence.

 Pecorelli was able to describe with ease complex situations, often protecting facts and characters behind pseudonyms.
 For example, he usually referred to General Carlo Alberto dalla Chiesa in the pages of OP as 'General Amen', explaining that it was he who, in the weeks following Aldo Moro's kidnapping by the Red Brigades (Brigate Rosse; BR) in March 1978, had informed Interior Minister Francesco Cossiga of the location of the hideout where Moro was being detained.
 Pecorelli wrote that Dalla Chiesa was in danger and would be assassinated.
 Dalla Chiesa was murdered four years later, in September 1982.

 Pecorelli published many confidential documents relating to the Moro Affair throughout 1978 and early 1979, such as the letters Moro wrote to his family while in captivity (known as his 'testimonial').
 In a cryptic article published in May 1978, Pecorelli drew a connection between Operation Gladio (NATO's 'stay-behind' anti-communist organization, whose existence was publicly acknowledged by Prime Minister Giulio Andreotti in October 1990) and Moro's death.
 It has since been established that, while being interrogated by the BR, Moro made several references to "NATO's anti-guerrilla activities".

-Moreover, at the end of September 1978, as recounted by his sister Rosita, Pecorelli handed over a dossier with names of several "unfaithful" prelates to Pope John Paul I a few hours before his mysterious death.
-According to Rosita Pecorelli, the Pope was planning to take action against the names provided.
-A list had been published in Osservatore Politico of 12 September 1978.